Originally published February 15, 2018; last updated November 19, 2019

+In November 2019, a trove of leaked emails proved that Miller is a white nationalist whose policy ideas are shaped by xenophobia.
+While working for then-Senator Sessions, he continuously promoted the work of known white nationalists, citing them as justification for his policy ideas.
+And now as a leading advisor to Trump, Miller has spent the last three years changing U.S. immigration policy to better reflect his white nationalist tendencies.
 This has led to terrible policies for immigrants and their families, and frustration for Democrats and Republicans alike.
-As Republican Senator Lindsey Graham (R-SC) put it in January 2019, during the longest ever government shutdown — as long as “Stephen Miller is in charge of negotiating immigration, we are going nowhere.
+As Republican Senator Lindsey Graham (R-SC) put it in January 2019, during the longest-ever government shutdown — as long as “Stephen Miller is in charge of negotiating immigration, we are going nowhere.
 He’s been an outlier for years.”

 Advocates, Democrats, and Republicans have all called for Miller’s resignation.
-Back in June 2018, Republican Rep. Mike Coffman (R-CO) and Rep. Don Beyer (D-VA) both called for Miller to step down over his role in family separations at the border.
+As early as June 2018, Republican Rep. Mike Coffman (R-CO) and Rep. Don Beyer (D-VA) both called for Miller to step down over his role in family separations at the border.
+After SPLC’s report on Miller’s email, 80 members of the House called for Miller’s resignation, including the chairs of four congressional caucuses, who issued a joint statement.
 Miller’s white nationalism and anti-immigrant extremism certainly have no place anywhere near the White House.
 You can sign a petition calling on Miller to resign here.

 Here’s what the rest of this post covers: